Sara Lilja Vidlund

-Sara Charlotte Lilja Vidlund (born September 12, 2001) is a Swedish footballer who plays for Vancouver Rise FC in the Northern Super League.
+Sara Charlotte Lilja Vidlund (born September 12, 2001) is a Swedish footballer.

 Early life

 Vidlund played youth football with Immetorps BK, Bråtens IK, and Rävåsens IK.

 Club career

 Vidlund made her senior debut at age 12 with Bråtens IK in the sixth tier Division 4.

 At age 14, she moved to Rävåsens IK in the third tier Division 1.

 In November 2017, she signed with KIF Örebro DFF in the second tier Elitettan for the 2018 season.
 While with Örebro, she also continued to play with her previous club Rävåsens IK on occasion.
 In November 2019, she signed a two-year extension.
 After helping the team earn promotion, on April 22, 2019, she scored her first goal in the first tier Damallsvenskan in a match against IF Limhamn Bunkeflo.
 On 7 October 2020, she scored four goals in a 5-1 Svenska Cupen victory over Västerås BK30.
-On 21 October 2021, she scored a hat trick in the district cup final in an 11-1 victory over Örebro SK.
+On 21 October 2021, she scored a hat trick in the district cup final in an 11–1 victory over Örebro SK.
 After the 2021 season, she departed the club.

 In January 2022, she signed with Djurgårdens IF.
 In September 2023, she suffered a cruciate ligament injury, causing her to miss an extended period of time.
 After the 2024 season, she departed the club.

 In February 2025, she signed with Canadian Northern Super League club Vancouver Rise FC.